platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/02-containerizing-an-app.md

 -   How to ensure your dependencies in your application are free from malware or vulnerabilities?

--   What happens behind-the-scenes with the gradle `bootBuildImage` command?
+-   What happens behind-the-scenes with the Gradle `bootBuildImage` command?

 -   Where does this fit into an automated build and deployment pipeline?